paulWatt526/wattageTileEngineDocs/physicsExample.markdown

 and see the player token move in response.
 The camera will follow the player token.

-The code for this stage can be found [here](https://github.com/paulWatt526/wattagePhysicsExample).
+The code for this example can be found [here](https://github.com/paulWatt526/wattagePhysicsExample).

 A video of the results can be found